Kentucky Colonel: Honorable Order of Kentucky Colonels

 The Honorable Order of Kentucky Colonels (HOKC) was first established during the depression in 1933 by Governor Ruby Laffoon as a state order of merit with an office at the capital.
 In 1957, it was incorporated as a nonprofit dedicated to building playgrounds, curating history, awarding scholarships and providing relief to Kentuckians in need.

 After a person receives a commission from the governor they automatically become an honorary lifetime member of the organization and, via donation to and participation in the HOKC's charitable efforts throughout the state they can be considered an active member.

 Kentucky colonel toast

 In 1936, New York advertising agency owner, Kentucky colonel Arthur Kudner, wrote a toast to Kentucky colonels.
 The toast was quickly adopted by the HOKC, and it was widely promoted and published for use by colonels.
 The toast has since been ceremoniously presented at each of the Kentucky Colonels' Derby Eve Banquets:

+Involvement in the nomination process

+In 2016, Governor Matt Bevin briefly suspended the program to conduct a review of the requirements for receiving the title and then changed the nomination process so that "only active members of the Honorable Order of Kentucky Colonels" were allowed to make recommendations for the honor.
+Up to that point in time, the longstanding practice had been that recommendations could be submitted by anyone who already was a Kentucky colonel, without any requirement for donations or membership in any particular organization.
+The nomination process was changed under Governor Andy Beshear.
+Beshear had the nomination process frozen starting in December 2019.
+In February 2020, Governor Beshear removed the requirement that the nominators be among those previously designated as Kentucky Colonels.